MOVIE REVIEW: HARRY POTTER AND THE DEATHLY HALLOWS, PART 2

 - A really cool dragon that makes you believe in dragons.

 - The rail car ride down to the lower vaults of Gringotts is worthy of becoming a ride at Universal Studios.

 - Neville Longbottom, often previously derided, gets to shine with a significant role as the new leader of Dumbledore’s Army at Hogwarts.

 - Perhaps the most moving part of the movie is the deliciously wicked Professor Severus Snape, who killed Dumbledore in the previous movie, finally reveals his hidden role.

-As the summation of the series, this movie pulls the lose ends together, and in that sense is satisfying.
+As the summation of the series, this movie pulls the loose ends together and, in that sense, is satisfying.
 The book does it more satisfyingly still, with many more elements answered in a gratifying way.
 However, of the series, this is not my favorite movie.
-My favorite remains “The Goblet of Fire” which I reviewed previously.
+My favorite remains “The Goblet of Fire,” which I reviewed previously.

 Bill Petro, your friendly neighborhood culturevulture